NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 Cybersecurity

-The NIS 2 directive is designed to protect the European Union's critical infrastructures against cyber threats.
-It reinforces NIS 1 to guarantee the security of networks and information systems, as well as cooperation between Member States to respond effectively to security incidents.
+The NIS 2 directive is intended to protect the critical infrastructure of the European Union against cyber threats.
+It reinforces NIS 1 to guarantee the security of networks and information systems, as well as cooperation between member states to respond effectively to security incidents.

-In a nutshell, what is the NIS 2 directive?
+In short, what is the NIS 2 directive?

-NIS 2 meets a cybersecurity need.
-Society is evolving rapidly in the digital age, and it has become necessary to regulate on a European scale.
-NIS2 follows on from NIS1, and complements and strengthens the directive.
+NIS 2 addresses a cybersecurity need.
+Society is evolving very rapidly with all things digital, and it was necessary to regulate at European level.
+NIS2 follows on from NIS1 and complements the directive to strengthen it.

-NIS2 does not apply equally to all players: there are essential EE entities and important EI entities.
-The directive is applied in proportion to a company's criticality and size.
+NIS2 does not adjust in the same way for all players, there are essential entities (EE) and important entities (IE).
+The application of the directive is carried out in proportion to the criticality of the company and its size.

-NIS 2 will come into force on October 17, 2024, but this is not the date of application.
+NIS 2 will come into force on October 17, 2024, but be aware that this date does not correspond to the date of application.

-ANSSI plays a major role in the directive, since it is responsible for implementing it at national level.
-The new regulations are applicable to all European member states, and must be transposed by each country's competent body.
+ANSSI plays a major role in the directive since it must deploy it at the national level.
+The new regulation is applicable to European member states, with transposition to be done for each country with a referring entity.

-The aim of NIS 2 is to enhance the cybersecurity of national players.
+NIS 2 aims to strengthen the cybersecurity level of national players.

-What exactly was this directive, known as NIS 1, all about?
+What exactly did this directive, known as NIS 1, consist of?

-NIS 1 follows on from the military programming law introduced in 2013.
+NIS 1 is in line with the military programming law implemented in 2013.

 The European NIS1 directive was adopted in 2016 and implemented in 2018.

-💡 NIS: Network and Information Security aims to strengthen the security of networks and information systems in Europe, focusing on critical sectors such as water supply services, energy, transport, healthcare and finance.
+💡 NIS: Network and Information Security aims to strengthen the security of networks and information systems in Europe by focusing on essential sectors, such as water supply, energy, transport, health and finance.

-The NIS 1 directive was designed for economic players who could have a considerable impact within the European Union.
+The NIS 1 directive was designed for economic actors that could have a considerable impact within the European Union.

-It has been defined at European level ⭐ 🟦 ⭐ and obliges national authorities to define a cybersecurity strategy.
+It was defined at the European level ⭐ 🟦 ⭐ and obliges national authorities to define a cybersecurity strategy.

 It was necessary to designate a supervisory authority responsible for the deployment and application of this law.
-ANSSI, the French national information systems security agency, has drawn up a roadmap for implementing this directive.
+ANSSI, the national agency for information systems security, has built a roadmap for the implementation of this directive.

 ANSSI represents France 🟦⬜🟥 within the CSIRT network, a cooperation group for national transposition of the directive.

-The idea was to have a directive deployed uniformly in every country, but that's where the first difficulties arose.
+The idea was to have a directive deployed uniformly in each country, but this is where the first difficulties arose.

-NIS 1 targets large players known as "essential service operators", economic players who could have a considerable impact within the European Union.
+NIS 1 targets large players known as “operators of essential services”, economic actors that could have a considerable impact within the European Union.

-NIS 1 was a first version of a European IT security project, which is very positive, but quickly, even before its implementation, malfunctions became apparent.
+NIS 1 was an initial version of a European IT security project, which was very positive, but dysfunctions quickly appeared, even before its application.

-Morten Løkkegaard, Dane and Member of the European Parliament and NIS2 rapporteur explains that member countries didn't all agree on the framework, they didn't understand why states and legislators should have a say in how companies manage cyber.
-The directive was therefore watered down, but the context and urgency were not the same as in 2023.
+Morten Løkkegaard, Danish Member of the European Parliament and NIS2 rapporteur, explains that member countries did not all agree on the framework, and they did not understand why states and legislators should have a say in the cyber management of companies.
+The directive was therefore watered down, but we were not in the same context and urgency as in 2023.

-• There was too much heterogeneity in practice and implementation between member states.
+• There was too much heterogeneity in practices and implementations between Member States.

-• essential entities have raised their level of cybersecurity, but their suppliers (supply chain) have not done much in the way of security, and it is they who are currently being targeted.
+• Essential entities have raised their level of cybersecurity, but their suppliers (supply chain) have not done significant work in terms of security, and they are the ones being targeted currently.

 ➡️ The idea for NIS2 was born on December 14, 2022.

-The NIS 2 directive, network and information systems, at a glance
+The NIS 2 directive, network and information systems, in broad terms

-1. We quickly realized that the scope of NIS 1 was very limited, encompassing around 15,000 regulated operators, and expanding it to over 100,000 entities.
+1. We quickly realized that the scope of NIS 1 was very limited, encompassing approximately 15,000 regulated operators, and by expanding it, we would move to over 100,000 entities.

-2. The requirements were rather vague in the first directive and needed to be clarified.
+2. The requirements that were quite vague in the first directive and needed clarification.

 3. Regulatory mechanisms needed to be more precise.